azmrobb/CleanDataProject/CodeBook.md

 1. Reads each file listed above into the variables listed above
 2. Adds an activity column containing the activity name to each row of the activityTrain and activityTest data frames
-3. Cleans the measurement names listed in features to only include alpha numeric character in lower case characters
+3. Cleans the measurement names listed in features to only include alpha numeric characters in lower case characters
-4. Adds the cleaned feature names as column heading in trainMeasure and testMeasure data frames
+4. Adds the cleaned feature names as column headings in the trainMeasure and testMeasure data frames
-5. Removes columns from the Measure data frames that are not mean or standard deviations
+5. Removes columns from the Measure data frames that are not related to mean or standard deviation
 6. Assigns ids to the subject, activity, and measure data sets so they can be easily joined.
 7. Joins the subject, activty, and measure data for training and test observations to form two data frames: one for training and one for test
 8. Unions together the training and test data into a single data frame called allData